-September 30, 2004 December 31, 2003 Gross Carrying Amount Accumulated Amortization Net Carrying Amount Gross Carrying Amount Accumulated Amortization Net Carrying Amount Indefinite-lived intangible assets: Franchises with indefinite lives \$13,129 \$3,287 \$9,842 \$17,018 \$3,412 \$13,606 Goodwill 52 52 52 - 52 \$13,181 \$3,287 \$9,894 \$17,070 \$3,412 \$13,658 Finite-lived intangible assets: Franchises with finite lives \$ 56 \$ 13 \$ 43 \$ 107 \$ 33 \$ 74
+September 30, 2004 December 31, 2003 Gross Carrying Amount Accumulated Amortization Net Carrying Amount Gross Carrying Amount Accumulated Amortization Net Carrying Amount Indefinite-lived intangible assets: Franchises with indefinite lives \$13,129 \$3,287 \$9,842 \$17,018 \$3,412 \$13,606 Goodwill 52 52 52 52 \$13,181 \$3,287 \$9,894 \$17,070 \$3,412 \$13,658 Finite-lived intangible assets: Franchises with finite lives \$ 56 \$ 13 \$ 43 \$ 107 \$ 33 \$ 74

 For the nine months ended September 30, 2004, the net carrying amount of indefinite-lived intangible assets was reduced by \$484 million as a result of the sale of cable systems to Atlantic Broadband Finance, LLC discussed in Note 2.
 Additionally, in the first quarter of 2004, approximately \$29 million of franchises that were previously classified as finite-lived were reclassified to indefinite-lived, based on the Company's renewal of these franchise assets in 2003.
-Franchise amortization expense for the three and nine months ended September 30, 2004 was \$1 million and \$3 million, respectively, and franchise amortization expense for the three and nine months ended September 30, 2004 was \$1 million and \$3 million, respectively, and franchises that did not qualify for indefinite-life treatment under SFAS No. 142, including costs associated with franchise renewals.
+Franchise amortization expense for the three and nine months ended September 30, 2004 was \$1 million and \$3 million, respectively, and franchise amortization expense for the three and nine months ended September 30, 2003 was \$2 million and \$6 million, respectively, which represents the amortization relating to franchises that did not qualify for indefinite-life treatment under SFAS No. 142, including costs associated with franchise renewals.
 The Company expects that amortization expense on franchise assets will be approximately \$4 million annually for each of the next five years.
 Actual amortization expense in future periods could differ from these estimates as a result of new intangible asset acquisitions or divestitures, changes in useful lives and other relevant factors.